thescientist13/webpack-migrate-poc/README.md

 The objectives of this repo will be a "live" aid to support the goal of documenting the migration process.
 The steps will include:

 1. A basic JavaScript "Hello World" example (to verify the before / after)
-1. Using a single [webpack 1](http://webpack.github.io/docs/) based configration reflecting common development and production configuration options
+1. Using a single [webpack 1](http://webpack.github.io/docs/) based configration reflecting "common" usage patterns
 1. Running the migration tast against that configuration
 1. Documenting the results in [MIGRATE.md](https://github.com/webpack/webpack-cli/blob/master/MIGRATE.md) in a fork
 1. Submitting a PR